What Is a Film Fixer? The Complete Guide to Production Fixers

 Six Criteria for Selecting the Right Production Partner

-Here is what we have to work with.
-Choosing a fixer in China is a higher-stakes decision than in most markets because the regulatory, linguistic, and cultural barriers are steeper.
-The wrong choice does not just cause inconvenience — it can result in permit denials, content review failures, or footage that cannot be exported.
-Here are the criteria that matter most.
+Choosing a fixer in China carries higher stakes than in most markets, because the regulatory, language, and cultural barriers are steeper.
+A wrong choice does more than inconvenience you — it can mean permit denials, content review failures, or footage you cannot export.
+The criteria below matter most.

 - Verified experience with the CFA approval process and the specific regulatory pathway your production needs